osama206/Pong/README.md

 ## How to Play

-Pong is a two-player game where each player controls a paddle.
+Pong is a one-player game where player controls a paddle.
 The objective is to hit the ball past the opponent's paddle to score a point.
 The first player to reach a certain number of points wins the game.

 ### Controls

 - Player 1 (Down Paddle):
-  - Move Right: Press the 'Right Arrow' key
+  - Move Right: Move your mouse Right to move the paddle Right.
-  - Move Left: Press the 'Left Arrow' key
+  - Move Left: Move your mouse Left to move the paddle Left.

 - Player 2 - Computer (Up Paddle)